losborne24/Dynamic-Website/README.md

 Assignment: Web Programming

+A single-page web application for Durham University Badminton Club built using express.js.

+To run: `npm start`

 Specification:
 - Construct a dynamic web-site for a domain of your choosing
 - Use static HTML pages loading dynamic JSON content via AJAX